xleap0x/ZORINOSCTERMINAL/README.md

 Enhanced Productivity: ZORINOSCTERMINAL includes a range of productivity-enhancing features, such as syntax highlighting, auto-completion, and search functionality.

 User-Friendly Commands: We've implemented a set of user-friendly commands that make it easy to perform common terminal tasks, such as file management and package installation.
+User-Friendly Commands: We've implemented a set of user-friendly commands that make it easy to perform common terminal tasks, such as file management and package installation.